robe2/postgis_x3d_viewer/README.md

 ---------------
  1. The viewer handles only two types of queries -- Geometry which means the query results in a single geometry back or raw  which means the query returns a chunk of X3D that can be stuffed into a scene.
- 2. Only 3D types are handled at the moment.
-There will be more in future.
-This is because of current limitation in ST_AsX3D which I have documented here: http://trac.osgeo.org/postgis/ticket/2838 and is sort of detailed in Manual http://postgis.net/docs/ST_AsX3D.html
+ 2. There is very spotty support for 2D types since it is limited by what  ST_AsX3D which I have documented here: http://trac.osgeo.org/postgis/ticket/2838 and is sort of detailed in Manual http://postgis.net/docs/ST_AsX3D.html